hydro-project/hydroflow/book/example_4_surface.md

 ```rust,ignore
     my_join -> unique() -> for_each(|n| println!("Reached: {}", n));
 ```
 The [unique](./surface_ops.gen.md#unique) operator removes duplicates from the stream to make things more readable.
-Note that `unique` cannot work in a streaming fashion: it can only run correctly if it has all its relevant inputs.
+Note that `unique` does not run in a streaming fashion, which we will talk about more [below](#strata-and-epochs).

 The remaining code runs the graph on example edge data.
 There's also some extra code there, particularly `flow.to_mermaid()` which lets us